geopandas/geopandas/doc/source/docs/user_guide/data_structures.rst

 Display options
 ---------------

-GeoPandas has an ``options`` attribute with currently a single configuration option to control:
+GeoPandas has an ``options`` attribute with global configuration attributes:

 .. ipython:: python